Last Website Update:

 How I do apply for a permit?

-You may submit permit applications, pay fees or request additional information at Lynn City Hall, Room 401, when City Hall is open, or via the online GeoTMS portal.
+You may submit permit applications, pay fees or request additional information at Lynn City Hall, Room 401 during regular City Hall hours.

 Who can obtain a building permit?